boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Description:
-:  When set to "false", this Information Element indicates that the exported extension headers information (e.g., ipv6ExtensionHeadersFull oripv6ExtensionHeaderCountList) does not match the full enclosed extension headers, but only up to a limit that is typically set by hardware or software.
+:  When set to "false", this Information Element indicates that the exported extension headers information (e.g., ipv6ExtensionHeadersFull or ipv6ExtensionHeaderCountList) does not match the full enclosed extension headers, but only up to a limit that is typically set by hardware or software.